Non-Center Course at Occidental, CA in December

 • Try to find a ride directly from the airport on the rideshare board.

-• Take public transportation into San Francisco City and then take a bus to Santa Rosa (see above).
+• Take public transportation into San Francisco City and then take a bus to Santa Rosa (see above instructions).

 • Groome Transportation offers shuttles from SFO and OAK airports to Santa Rosa.
 Please visit the website for schedule, timing, and fares.